sendhilg/water-flow-calculator/README.md

     $ python --version

-This project uses tox as a generic virtualenv management and test command line tool.
+This project uses tox as a generic virtualenv management and test command line tool for local development/testing purposes.

 Install tox using the below command.

     $ pip3 install tox